 The Board recognises that no cost-effective internal control system will preclude all errors and irregularities.
 The system is based, in part, on the appointment of suitably qualified and experienced service providers and suitably qualified and experienced management personnel.
 The effectiveness of the system is monitored and reviewed by management on an on-going basis and at least annually by the Board.
-On a day-to-day basis, managing the various risks inherent in the Company's operations is the responsibility of the Executive Directors.
-Risks facing the Company can be divided into the broad categories of operations, compliance and market risks.
+On a day-to-day basis, managing the various risks inherent in the Company's operations is the responsibility of the Executive Directors and Company Secretary, in their respective areas of responsibility and generally collectively.
+Where appropriate, there is appropriate delegation to the line managers reporting to them, guided by applicable policies.